What Is It?

 With double the people now receiving the discount:

-Bottom line: If you don't qualify for the discount, you're helping pay for those who do — around £20–£40 extra per year on your bill.
+Bottom line: If you don't qualify for the discount, you're helping pay for those who do — around £20-£40 extra per year on your bill.
+This is part of a wider pattern of costs being socialised across all bills, which we explore in our piece on the UK energy debt crisis.

 How Much It's Adding to Your Bill